lomips/lvnanomsg/README.txt

 The source codes and documentations for labview-nanomsg are based on LabVIEW bindings for the ZeroMQ project (https://sourceforge.net/projects/labview-zmq).
 So this may be problematic on copyright and author list.
-I would like to express the thanks to the members of labview-zmq project.
+I would like to express my thanks to the members of labview-zmq project.
 I also welcome comments or suggestions for correcting the copyright and author list information.
 ================================================================================

 NANOMSG is a great procotol for communication using a variety of